 Here is an awesome card game we play as a family to get to know our kids more deeply.

 You use discipline to control rather than guide.

 One of the main struggles of every single human on earth is control.
 I don't care who you are; you will struggle with wanting control at some point in your life.

 It's human.
 It's normal.
 And most often, we don't even realize we're doing it.

-Disciplining your children can easily turn to a way of control.
+Disciplining your children can easily turn into a way of control.
 So how can we avoid that?

 Think about the main reason for discipline.
 It's to teach your kids what's right and what's wrong.
 But who's to say what's right or wrong?
 If we don't have an ultimate authority we answer to, this is relative to the individual.

-In a world that all about "living your truth," us Christians see things a bit differently.
+In a world that is all about "living your truth," we Christians see things a bit differently.
 We live our lives in submission to God as the ultimate truth.
 So what He says is the ultimate authority.
 When teaching your children the difference between right and wrong, we allow Scripture to guide us.
-It's God's diary that influences our morals, decisions, and way of life.
+It's God that influences our morals, decisions, and way of life.